Published 2015; updated 2019

-The Department of Communications and the Arts recommends using the CC BY licence as a default licence, then choosing other, more restrictive licences when circumstances deem it necessary.
+Australian Government guidelines recommend using the CC BY licence as a default licence, then choosing other, more restrictive licences when circumstances deem it necessary.
 The Creative Commons website provides information for determining which licence is most appropriate based on a brief series of questions.

 Material provided under a Creative Commons licence should be readily identifiable to library users by displaying a Creative Commons licence mark or a notice of access conditions.
 Licence marks and descriptive text are available from the Creative Commons website.
 To enable clients to make decisions on access it is recommended that libraries work towards including licensing information when a digital item is displayed and/or in the bibliographic record.
 The Creative Commons organisation also recommends using machine readable metadata which can be generated through the websites.